Join ALSETLab

 - This period is up to 4 semesters (two academic calendar years), and it does not include support during the summer break.

-- I was a TA myself during my first year at RPI, it is a great opportunity to figure out if you want to be a teacher, and also to work with a Professor with whom you want to work towards your PhD and can likely fund your work through an RA.
+- I was a TA myself during my first year at RPI, it is a great opportunity to figure out if you want to be a teacher, and also to work with a Professor with whom you want to work towards your PhD and can likely fund your work through an Research Assistantship, as described below.

 - As a Research Assistant (RA): A research assistantship is similar to the TA position, with the difference that you do not have to help in the teaching or grading of courses or labs; and, it typically covers also the summer.
 (That means you will also receive a stipend during the summer).